sockheadrps/ServerStats/README.md

 ### TODO

-- [ ] Maximum number of points within chart to prevent crowding.
-Current method not really working
 - [ ] Temperature monitoring for Windows
 - [ ] Visual display of temperature
 - [ ] Js module for charts